 In February, 1992, Gene Bowen was faced with the reality of imminent death from an out-of-control habit.
 For ten years, he had been a tour manager for a variety of artists.
 Since 1982, Gene’s daily routine included obtaining drugs not only for himself, but for many of the international artists and road crews with whom he worked and toured.
 Ironically, he was also responsible for helping particular artists stay "clean."

 With the help of family, friends and music industry colleagues, Gene was one of the lucky ones who embraced recovery.
 Understanding how lucky he was to survive, Gene set out to build an organization to educate young people about addiction and other adversities in hopes of helping them find their way towards a healthy and happy future.
 He looked to publicize the many strengths and resources available from the music/entertainment industry and the mental health field.

 With the support of Sony Music Entertainment and Dreamworks Records, as well as mental health/substance abuse specialists, entertainment industry professionals who faced their own personal adversities, the ROAD RECOVERY FOUNDATION, a non-profit (501c) organization, was established in February 1998.

 THE ROAD RECOVERY FOUNDATION, a registered New York-based not-for-profit 501(C)(3) organization, was established in February 1998 with generous financial support of Sony Music Entertainment and Dreamworks Records.

-Road Recovery and its Programs DO NOT provide medical care or maintain protected health information for its participants, who must be under the care of their own private treatment team.
+Road Recovery provides educational/performance workshops and peer support.
+Road Recovery and its Trax Programs do not provide medical care or maintain protected health information for its participants.

 All music selections composed by Road Recovery program participants & staff. © ® RoadRecovery Publishing Co.
 Road Recovery photos Courtesy of: Tracy Ketcher (www.tracyketcher.com)